 Greenbrae's warm weather, surrounding scenery, excellent schools, and convenient location are features that will keep property values up.
-Many of Greenbrae's properties have views of the Bay, Corte Madera Creek and Mt.
-Tamalpais, which makes them even more desirable.
+Many of Greenbrae's properties have views of the Bay, Corte Madera Creek and Mount Tamalpais, which makes them even more desirable.
 You will find all the beauty, calmness, and privacy you desire.

-Residences of Greenbrae are fortunate to attend Redwood High School; it is nationally ranked and recognized as one of the premier high schools in the nation with some of the State's highest test scores, rates of graduation, and college acceptance.
+Residences of Greenbrae are also fortunate to attend Redwood High School; it is nationally ranked and recognized as one of the premier high schools in the nation with some of the State's highest test scores, rates of graduation, and college acceptance.
 Please visit the Quick Links section for more information.